yuk-kei/live-stream-segmenter/README.md

-# Stream Segmenter
+#Video streams segmenter

-The **Stream Segmenter Service** is a tool to manage and record video streams of varied types.
+The **Video streams segmenter** is a tool to manage and record video streams of varied types.
 It offers two segmenter modules to save the video from streams:

 1. **Traditional Video Stream Segmenter**: